Skip to main content

 • source type:

 • --snapshot <snapshot> — to create a server from snapshot.
-Parameter <snapshot> — ID or name of the snapshot can be viewed with the command openstack snapshot list;
+Parameter <snapshot> — ID or name of the snapshot, can be viewed with the command openstack snapshot list;

 • optional: --block-device-mapping vdb=<extra_volume> — to add an additional disk.
-Parameter <extra_volume> — ID or name of the additional disk can be viewed with the command openstack volume list;
+Parameter <extra_volume> — ID or name of the extra disk, can be viewed using the openstack volume list command;

 • optional: --tag <tag_name> --os-compute-api-version 2.52 — tag to add additional information about the server.
 Parameter <tag_name> — tag name;